Austin Christmas Lights 2020

-It of course includes the Austin Trail of Lights and the Zilker Tree Lighting, but I’ve also tried to include lots of other displays you might not be aware of.
+Along with the Austin Trail of Lights and the Zilker Tree Lighting, I’ve also tried to include lots of other displays you might not be aware of.
 If you are looking to avoid the big crowds or just looking for a different experience this year, I hope you’ll find something on this list!
 If anything is missing or wrong, please let me know!
 You can use the Contact Us form on the Austin Events calendar website to let me know.

 Semi-dormant for a few years, the greatest most wonderful DIY Austin street of lights has made a resurgence the last couple of years.
-This year features the Stuffed Animal Rescue Foundation’s Petting Zoo’s Science Fair, Baby Yoda, Krampus, Santa White Claws and other curious and fantastic things to look at.
 Generally mid-December until Christmas, but some folks leave it up much longer.
 37th Street and Guadalupe.
 Sunset until 11-ish.
 You can drive down it but you’re going to miss all the detail and that’s what makes it fun.
+CANCELLED

 The Trail of Lights is the great granddaddy of them all, as far as Austin Christmas lights go.
 For more than 50 years, the lights have been dazzling visitors of Zilker Park.
 There’s also a fun run that goes through the Trail of Lights, and right across the street is the Zilker Tree.
-The Trail is open December 10-23.
-The Fun Run is December 7.
-Register for the run on the site.
-There’s also a Trail of Lights preview party on December 6.
+The Trail is open November 29-January 3.
+This year the Fun Run is self-directed.
+Find the course map and register for the run on the site.
+There’s also a Trail of Lights preview party on November 28.

 This one-of-a-kind “tree” is actually one of Austin’s moontowers.
 It’s over 150 feet tall, with streamers of lights cascading down from it.
 Visitors can not only walk around the tree but also walk under it!
-The Tree Lighting Ceremony happens on December 1 at 6pm.
-After that, the tree will be lit nightly through January 1, 2020, 7-10pm.
+The Tree Lighting Ceremony will happen virtually on November 29 at 6pm.

 This popular Austin holiday tradition happens at the Capitol building.
 The evening starts off at 6pm at the Capitol steps with a holiday sing-along.
 At 7pm the countdown to the lighting of the tree begins.
 Throughout the evening, Congress Avenue (downtown) will have various vendors, activities, and live music.